Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Minimal Lifting

 Finally, let $M$ be an arbitrary $p$-kernel over $\ops_n^F$.
 Let $\rank M = d$, then the kernel $M$ has $d$ linearly independent columns and $d$ linearly independent rows.
 Define $K\in\R^{n\times d}$ such that the columns of $K$ are $d$ linearly independent rows of $M$ and define $H\in\R^{d\times n}$ such that the rows of $H$ are $d$ linearly independent columns of $M$, then $\ran K = (\ker M)^\perp$ and $\ker H = (\ran M)^\perp$.
 This concludes the proof. \end{proof} \end{prop} With these results in hand, our main minimal lifting result can be stated and proved. \begin{thm} The minimal lifting number of a frugal splitting operator over $\ops_n^F$ is equal to the minimal $p$-kernel rank over $\ops_n^F$ for arbitrary $p \in \{1,\dots,n\}\setminus F$.

 \begin{proof} Let $T_{(\cdot)}\colon\Hprim^d\to\Hprim^d$ be a frugal splitting operator over $\ops_n^F$ with minimal lifting and let $p \in \{1,\dots,n\}\setminus F$. \Cref{thm:iff-representation} states that $T_{(\cdot)}$ has a representation $(p,M,N,U,V)$ and \cref{cor:lifting-bounds} then directly gives that the lifting $d$ is greater or equal to the minimal $p$-kernel rank over $\ops_n^F$. \Cref{prop:kernel2split} proves that $d$ is equal to the minimal $p$-kernel rank over $\ops_n^F$ since otherwise we could construct a frugal splitting operator with smaller lifting.
 Since the choice of $p\in\{1,\dots,n\}\setminus F$ was arbitrary and $d$ is independent of $p$, the minimal $p$-kernel rank over $\ops_n^F$ is the same for all $p\in\{1,\dots,n\}\setminus F$. \end{proof} \end{thm} This theorem reduces the problem of finding the minimal lifting over $\ops_n^F$ to finding the minimal $p$-kernel rank over $\ops_n^F$.
-Furthermore, since \cref{prop:kernel2split} proves the existence results necessary for \cref{thm:minlift} by construction, it provides a clear way of constructing frugal splitting operators with lifting equal to the kernel rank.
-Hence, even the construction of frugal splitting operators with minimal lifting can be seen as a problem of finding $p$-kernels over $\ops_n^F$ with minimal rank.
+Furthermore, since \cref{prop:kernel2split} proves the existence results necessary for \cref{thm:minlift} by construction, it provides a constructive approach to the design of frugal splitting operators with lifting equal to the kernel rank.
+Also the construction of frugal splitting operators with minimal lifting can be seen as a problem of finding $p$-kernels over $\ops_n^F$ with minimal rank.
 We will give an example of this in \cref{sec:new-method} and end this section by making \cref{thm:minlift} concrete by finding the minimal kernel rank over $\ops_n^F$ and the corresponding minimal lifting results. \begin{cor} Let $n\geq 2$ and $F \subset \{1,\dots,n\}$.
-The minimal lifting over $\ops_n^F$ is $n-|F|$ if $1 \in F$ or $n \in F$, otherwise it is $n-1-|F|$, where $|F|$ is the cardinality of $F$.
+The minimal lifting over $\ops_n^F$ is $n-|F|$ if $1 \in F$ or $n \in F$, otherwise it is $n-1-|F|$.

 \begin{proof} Let $M$ be a $p$-kernel over $\ops_n^F$.
-It must have the structure
+It has the structure

 where $L_1 \in \R^{(p-1)\times(p-1)}$ and $L_2 \in \R^{(n-p)\times(n-p)}$ are lower triangular matrices and $l_p > 0$ is a real number.
 The symbols $\ast$, $\mathbf{1}$ and $\mathbf{0}$ respectively denote an arbitrary real matrix, a matrix of all ones, and a matrix of all zeros, all of appropriate sizes for their position.
-Since reordering columns and rows does not change the rank of a matrix there exist matrices
+Since reordering columns and rows does not change the rank of a matrix, there exist matrices

 such that $\rank M = \rank M_c = \rank M_r$.